simeononsecurity/simeononsecurity.ch/content/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/index.en.md

 Please see the [Windows instructions for Onocoy instructions](https://simeononsecurity.com/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/#windows-option-1-strsvr), use `STR2SRV` to output to one **NTRIPServer for onocoy** and one **tcpclient for RTKDirect**.

-#### Bonus: Quadruple Mining with FrysCrypto (Windows Required)
+#### Bonus: Quadruple Mining with FrysCrypto DIY GPS Miner(Windows Required)

 > ***Note: We do not recommend doing anything with FrysCrypto.
 Don't invest anything you aren't willing to lose.***

 > **Note:** This section is not tested as far as we'd normally like.
 We had a few readers suggest this configuration.
 Your milage may very.
 We'll update this as we learn more and improve on it.

 This part gets a bit complicated.
-You'll likely need to install your UM980 using the Linux instructions.
-Then, you'll need to run the following instructions on Windows.
+You'll likely need to install your UM980 using the [Linux instructions](https://simeononsecurity.com/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/#linux---docker-container).

-his part gets a bit complicated.
-You'll likely need to install your UM980 using the Linux instructions.
-Then, you'll need to run the following instructions on Windows.
+Then, you'll need to run the following instructions on a system running Windows:

+{{< youtube id="hAJfOiulk2Q" >}}

 1. First download and install the [Outdoor Sattlite Miner Alpha Download](https://www.fryfoundation.com/outdoor-satellite-miner-download) from the FryFoundation Website.
 This will install python, a python script, a batch script, and [U-Blox's U-Center 2](https://www.u-blox.com/en/u-center-2).
    1. When you're setting it up, it'll ask for your algorand wallet's private key, please make sure you create a [dedicated algorand wallet](https://algorandwallet.com/) for this purpose. **Do not use your existing wallet.**
 2. Download and install [`com0com`](https://sourceforge.net/projects/com0com/) from the [Null-modem Emulator](https://sourceforge.net/projects/com0com/) project.
    1. Use all the default options and hit next until the last page, then click "Open Setup" and next one last time.
       1. Remove all non COM devices.
       2. Take note of the preconfigured COM device names.
-We got `COM4` and `COM5`
+We got `COM3` and `COM4`
 3. Download and install [HW VSP3 - Virtual Serial Port](https://www.hw-group.com/software/hw-vsp3-virtual-serial-port).
    1. You only need the [single-port](https://www.hw-group.com/files/download/sw/version/hw-vsp3s_3-1-2.exe) version
    2. On the Virtual Serial Port Tab
    3. {{< figure src="hw-vsp.png" alt="HW VSP3 - Virtual Serial Port" link="https://www.hw-group.com/software/hw-vsp3-virtual-serial-port" >}}
-   4. Specify the `COM PORT`, `IP` and `Port Number` of the RTKLIB or Docker Based TCP server and click `Create COM`
+   4. Specify the `COM PORT` from com0com, `IP` and `Port Number` of the RTKLIB or Docker Based TCP server and click `Create COM`
 4. Open [U-Blox's U-Center 2](https://www.u-blox.com/en/u-center-2) and on the second tab you'll see an option to "Add Device".
-Click "Add Device" and select the com port you created during the com0com setup.
+   1. Click "Add Device" and select the com port you created during the `com0com` setup and selected in `HW VSP3`..
+   2. You should see data coming into U-Center after a few seconds.
 5. Lastly, don't forget to register your [BYOD Outdoor Satellite Miner](https://www.fryfoundation.com/byod-outdoor-satellite-registration)

+Credit to `@Arco` in the Onocoy discord for helping us link together the final pieces.
 ______

 ## Conclusion